All Episodes

 Barry in Queens, New York is next on the phones.

-Barry, welcome to the Rush Show.
+Barry, welcome to the Russ Show.

 Yes, good afternoon.

-Roger, JD, I just want to thank you guys for giving us a voice and not insulting our intelligence.
+Roger, J.D., I just want to thank you guys for giving us a voice and not insulting our intelligence.

-And as far as the twelve million that are here now, the illegals that are here, what to do with them.
+And as far as the 12 million that are here now, the illegals that are here, what to do with them, let's first start by not publicly funding them at any level.

-If they're going to work, we can't do anything about it right now until we can resolve the whole problem fine.
+If they're going to work, we can't do anything about it right now until we can resolve the whole problem, fine.

-But no public subsidies of funding.
+But no public subsidies or funding.

 We obviously can't physically do that.